geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " And crush at last the faint and weary band;

-" Vengeance and glory ! be our signal cry,
+" Vengeance and glory! be our signal cry,

 " Our firm resolve, to conquer or to die.